Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 \section{Experiments using simulated data}

 In the following, we conduct several experiments using simulated data.
 First, we compare different preconditioners and methods for calculating predictive variances.
 We then analyze the proposed iterative methods concerning the accuracy for parameter estimation, prediction, likelihood evaluation, and runtime.
 Among other things, we compare this to calculations based on the Cholesky decomposition.
-Note, however, that the Cholesky decomposition is also not exact since computers use finite precision arithmetic and round-off errors can accumulate.
+Note, however, that the Cholesky decomposition is also not exact since round-off errors can accumulate when using finite precision arithmetic.
+Code to reproduce the simulated and the real-world data experiments of this article is available at \url{https://github.com/pkuendig/iterativeVL}.